pongasoft/gradle-plugins/README.md

   *  Contains the code of the plugins

 * `org.pongasoft.gradle-plugins`
-  * Simple wrapper which uses the plugin themselves to recompile them and make them available for release/publish
+  * Project that creates the jar file for the plugins (using the `java-gradle-plugin` plugin) so that it can be released

 6 - Build configuration
 =======================